Claude Connector Examples: 5 Patterns for Building Real Connectors (August 2026)

 How should I design write tools in a Claude Connector?

-Can a Claude Connector also work as a ChatGPT App?
+Can a Claude Connector also work in ChatGPT?

 How do I test Claude Connector examples locally?

-What should I check before submitting a Claude Connector?
+What should I check before publishing a Claude Connector?